 Now that you're across how NPS works, let's dive into setting up your own NPS survey.
 First, you'll need to choose a platform to host your survey on.
 There are plenty of paid tools available like Qualtrics, but all you really need to get started is a free survey platform that allows you to create flexible questions — like SurveyMonkey or Google Forms.
 If you're looking to save time, SurveyMonkey have already put together a free NPS survey template so, all you need to do is write your questions.

-To maximise participation and completion rates, you’ll want to keep your NPS survey short and sweet.
+To maximize participation and completion rates, you’ll want to keep your NPS survey short and sweet.
 We recommend including no more than 10 questions.
-Now that your NPS survey is ready to go, be sure to share it far and wide, across all of your communication channels to maximise participation.
+Now that your NPS survey is ready to go, be sure to share it far and wide, across all of your communication channels to maximize participation.

 If you're using a free tool to to host your survey (other than SurveyMonkey who also calculate your NPS for you), you'll need to do a little math to get your school's NPS.
 All you need to do, is follow these steps: